 - Units with Series 3 and Series 4 Control Panels: check gauges often.
 Oil pressure must be above 15 PSI.
 The D.C. voltmeter should read between 11 and 15 volts at 80° F (25° C) ambient temperature.
 The water temperature gauge must be below 200° F (94° C).
 Check the A.C. voltage and frequency meters (Series 4 panel).
 If the gauges deviate from normal levels, shut down the generator set and investigate. - 2.
+Let the unit run unloaded for three to five minute warm up period. - 3.
 Add electrical load.